controlplusn/Tasks-Manager/README.md

 ## Features
 1. Login System:
-   -The login system in our program provides users with a secure and convenient way to access the task manager.
+   - The login system in our program provides users with a secure and convenient way to access the task manager.

-2. Create Task:
+3. Create Task:
    - Users can create a task by providing a title, description, and deadline.

-3. Task Storage:
+4. Task Storage:
    - Tasks are stored using a linked list data structure.

-4. Task Listing:
+5. Task Listing:
    - All tasks are listed, showing the titles and deadlines.
    - Tasks can be sorted based on the user's chosen criteria, such as by deadline or by name.

-5. Task Filtering:
+6. Task Filtering:
    - Users can filter tasks based on criteria such as status, priority, or category.

-6. Task Modification:
+7. Task Modification:
    - Users can update task information, including the title, description, and deadline.

-7. Task Completion:
+8. Task Completion:
    - Users can mark tasks as completed.
    - Each task has an option to toggle the completion status.

-8. Task Deletion:
+9. Task Deletion:
    - Users can delete tasks they no longer need.

-9. Task Search:
+10. Task Search:
    - Users can search for specific tasks based on keywords or categories.

 ## Installation